Massacra

 Massacra was a French death metal band formed in 1986, described as "one of France's leading death metal bands in the early nineties".

-After recording three demos in the 1980s, they finally landed a deal with Shark Records from Germany, and released their famous debut, Final Holocaust in 1990.
-Unfortunately, they found themselves at odds with the label's trend-following attitude and after two successful albums, Enjoy the Violence and Signs of the Decline, they terminated their contract in 1993.
+After recording three demos in the 1980s, they signed with German label Shark Records and released their debut, Final Holocaust, in 1990.
+After two more albums, Enjoy the Violence and Signs of the Decline, they left the label in 1993.

-They signed a new deal with the major label Phonogram.
-The band decided not to rehash the same songs over and over on later releases—by the time of their fourth album (1994's Sick) the band had transformed to groove-laden mid-paced thrash metal.
+They signed a new deal with Phonogram.
+By the time of their fourth album, 1994's Sick, the band had shifted to a groove-laden, mid-paced thrash metal.

 The band broke up after guitarist Fred Duval died of skin cancer on 6 June 1997 at the age of 29.
-Some members of the band went on to form an industrial side project called Zero Tolerance in 1996, and released one album through Active Records.
+Some members formed the industrial side project Zero Tolerance in 1996, and released one album through Active Records.